This is the website for Eco 572 Research Methods in Demography, as offered in the Spring of 2016. The course is cross-listed as Pop 502 and Soc 532.

 The site has a collection of handouts, most of them showing how to use Stata or

-Registered students will find the syllabus and additional materials on the blackboard site
+Registered students will find additional materials on the blackboard site.

 1. Rates and Standardization